 If the number of relative strengths (bullet points above) is taken as a guide, the D610 emerges as the winner of the match-up (6 : 4 points).
-However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features.
+However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points.

 |Nikon D800E (⇒ rgt)||-||84/100 Gold||5/5||4.5/5||5/5||2012||3,299||discont.||check|

 |Canon 5D Mark IV (⇒ lft | rgt)||HiRec||87/100 Gold||4.5/5||5/5||4.5/5||2016||3,499||latest||check|